Victor McLaglen: Army service and boxing career

 McLaglen left home at 14 to join the British Army with the intention of fighting in the Second Boer War, but much to his chagrin, he was stationed at Windsor Castle in the Life Guards and was later forced to leave the army when his true age was discovered.

 Four years later, he moved to Winnipeg, Manitoba, Canada, where he became a local celebrity, earning a living as a wrestler and heavyweight boxer, with several notable wins in the ring.
 He also briefly served as a constable in the Winnipeg Police Force in 1907.

 One of his most famous fights was against heavyweight champion Jack Johnson in a six-round exhibition bout at the Vancouver Athletic Club on 10 March 1909.
 This was Johnson's first bout since winning the heavyweight title from Tommy Burns.
 Between bouts, McLaglen toured with a circus, which offered $25 to anyone who could go three rounds with him.

-He returned to Britain in 1913, and during the First World War served as a captain (acting) with the 10th Battalion, Middlesex Regiment.
-Later, he served with the Royal Irish Fusiliers.
-He served for a time as military assistant provost marshal for the city of Baghdad.
+He returned to Britain in 1913, and during the First World War was commissioned as a second lieutenant in the 10th Battalion, Middlesex Regiment, on 19 June 1915.
+He landed at Basra on 10 August 1916 and served as an assistant provost marshal in Mesopotamia, ending the war as a temporary captain.
+(He may also have seen some service with the Royal Irish Fusiliers.)
 He continued boxing, and was named heavyweight champion of the British Army in 1918.

 After the war, he continued boxing, including a defeat at the hands of British champion Frank Goddard.
 His final fight was a loss by knockout to Arthur Townley in October 1920.
 He finished his professional career with a record of 16 wins, eight losses, and a draw.